SolaceSamples/solace-samples-semp/docs/_tutorials/messagevpn-with-queue-java.md

 Let's review the admin objectives:

 * **Creating message-VPNs** is a convenient way to slice a Solace message router to separated independent virtual routers, multiplying its use.
 There are many use cases including security, controlled share of functionality and capacity.
-For developers, one way to make use of a message-VPN is to share a VMR with everyone having a dedicated virtual message router for development use.
+For developers, one way to make use of a message-VPN is to share a VMR with everyone having a dedicated message-VPN for development use.
 Once a message-VPN is created, the client can connect to it with the assigned username and password using basic internal authentication.
 * Another common objective is to **create a persistent queue** as a message endpoint in the particular message-VPN.
 This resource is only visible to those connected to this message-VPN and it can store incoming guaranteed messages until consumed.
 * The administrator may also want the ability to **delete a queue** or
 * **delete a message-VPN** when no longer needed.